dogsbean/DeathAnimation/README.md

 [Apply this patch to your spigot](https://gist.github.com/dogsbean/9aac69cc00ada079f43f5c8ca29b5861) This plugin must work on Spigot with the patch I attached applied.

-+ If you use potpvpsi
+### If you're using PotPvP:

-1. remove the animatedeath method in your potpvpsi
+1. Remove the animateDeath method from your PotPvP code.
-3. add and use this fakedeath method instead of animatedeath
+2. Add a new method called fakeDeath and use it in place of animateDeath.
-2. delay the updateVisibility method in addSpectator method for 20 ticks
+3. In the addSpectator method, delay the execution of the updateVisibility method by 20 ticks.

 https://github.com/user-attachments/assets/ec2c8ac1-843e-4859-a794-208c049d7849